-What exactly is an Ex Parte Probate hearing in Los Angeles?
-Ex Parte means with respect to interest of one side.
+What exactly is a Los Angeles Ex Parte Probate hearing in Los Angeles?
+Ex Parte means with respect to the interest of one side.
 In reality, an Ex Parte Probate hearing means that you are given short notice or no notice to act because there is some kind of urgency.

 In probate, there are certain situation when the probate court will entertain urgency proceedings by Ex Parte because there is imminent threat of harm or loss.
 Sometimes, there is urgency in suspending an executor or trustee.
 Other times, there may be reason to stop a trustee or executor from taking a certain action.

 In some cases, when there is a foreclosure pending, estate court judges may also allow a short restraining order against a lender to allow a probate sale to close.